build2645/fucking-algorithm/data_structure/Binary heap detail implements priority queues.md

     while (left(k) <= N) {
         // Let's assume that the left node is larger int older = left(k);
-        // If the right node exists, compare the size if (right(k) <= N && less(older, right(k)))
+        // If the right node exists, compare the value if (right(k) <= N && less(older, right(k)))
             older = right(k);
         // Node k is bigger than both of the children, so you don't have to sink